SAP-samples/teched2022-IN280/exercises/ex1/ex13/readme.md

 In this exercise, you will learn how to activate the data collection specifically for the use case *Integration & Exception Monitoring*.

 #### Prequisites:
-The service is already registered and endpoints are created for *Integration Monitoring* and *Exception Monitoring*.
+The Cloud Integration tenant is already registered and endpoints are created for *Integration Monitoring* and *Exception Monitoring*.
 If not please run through exercises [Register a Cloud Integration tenant in LMS](../ex11/) and [Add an HTTP endpoint to a managed service](../ex12/).

 If not already done, please login to SAP Cloud ALM.